Please ensure Javascript is enabled for purposes of website accessibility

 An advisor can help you optimize asset allocation, tax strategy, withdrawals, Social Security timing, and more — especially if you’re planning for healthcare, travel, or legacy goals.

-The key is using a fiduciary advisor, which are legally required to act in your best interest (not all advisors are).
+The key is to use a fiduciary advisor, which are legally required to act in your best interest (not all advisors are), and to avoid overpaying for an advisor.

-We like this tool from SmartAsset which connects you with up to 3 vetted fiduciary advisors in your area.
-No cost, no pressure — just a quick call to see if expert help is right for you.
+This tool from SmartAsset connects you with up to 3 vetted fiduciary advisors that serve your area.
+No cost, no pressure — just a quick call to see if a vetted advisor is right for you.

 In retirement, credit card debt is especially risky.
-With a fixed income and rising costs, 20%+ interest rates can quietly drain thousands from your savings -- and fast.
-If this isn’t something you’re dealing with, great -- skip to Mistake #3.
+If this isn’t something you’re dealing with, great -- skip ahead to #4.
 But if you’re feeling the burden of credit card debt, paying it off should be your top priority.

 Move your debt to this card and you’ll get nearly 2 full years interest-free where every dollar goes directly toward eliminating your debt, not to the bank.